Skip to main content

 Critical Environments: Nature, Science, and Politics

-The Critical Environments series publishes monographs that are both empirically rich and conceptually rigorous, with an emphasis on the specificity of historical and ethnographic analysis.
-We support critical research at the intersection of nature, science, and politics in fields and approaches from Geography, Gender/Queer Studies, Anthropology, Sociology, Postcolonial Theory, American Studies, Environmental History, Critical Theories of Race, Science and Technology Studies and beyond.
-While we expect every book in this series to engage the relations among nature, science, and politics in a rigorous manner, we also expect each book to be accessibly written, with deep empirical grounding that gives it not just academic, but broadly intellectual interest.
+Books in the Critical Environments series are both empirically rich and conceptually rigorous, with an emphasis on the specificity of historical and ethnographic analysis.
+Most of our books thus draw from the fields of Geography, Anthropology, Sociology, Environmental History, Science and Technology Studies, and other qualitative and humanistic social sciences.
+While we expect every book in this series to address the relations among nature, science, and politics in a rigorous manner, we also favor books that are accessibly written and engaging, with deep empirical grounding that gives them not just academic, but broadly intellectual interest.

 Proposal Submission Procedures

-A complete submission to the Critical Environments book series will include 1) a cover letter describing the project, its relevance to the series and the anticipated length and date of completion, 2) A prospectus with detailed chapter outline and a book proposal of no more than 4,000 words, 3) your CV, and 4) one or two sample chapters.
+A complete submission to the Critical Environments book series will include 1) a cover letter describing the project, its relevance to the series and the anticipated length and date of completion, 2) A prospectus with detailed chapter outline and a book proposal of no more than 4,000 words, 3) a CV, and 4) two sample chapters, one of which should be the introduction.
 Please refer to the UC Press website for general book proposal elements.

-The Critical Environments series editors and advisory board will review submissions and may request additional materials.
+The Critical Environments series editors will review submissions and may request additional materials to determine series fit.
+Ultimate publication decisions rest with the University of California Press staff and editorial board.
 Submissions will be accepted on a rolling basis.
 Please email submissions and any questions to both series editors.

 Series Editors: